Adulting: Understanding Health Insurance (pt. 2)

 In-Network (INN): With insurance companies, you will find there are plans that have a network of "preferred" providers (doctors/hospitals).
 This means these providers have signed a contract and agree to charge patients what the insurance says is allowed.
 Oftentimes this means the patient will have a lower cost.
 When using INN providers, you have higher benefits that will apply in comparison to providers who are not INN.

 It is the patient's (YOU) responsibility to confirm the network status of his/her provider.
-I know, I know you're probably thinking "I pay too much money for that!"
+I know, I know you're probably thinking "I pay too much money for that, they should just tell me!"
 Probably, but it is what it is.
 So, it is always important to confirm with your health insurance provider who is INN for your plan.

 ***With In and Out of Network benefits, there are times when your deductible amounts will be different for both.
-The INN deductible is always lower than OON, or sometimes it's the same, but a higher amount will be paid toward INN services.***
+The INN deductible is always lower than OON, or sometimes it's the same, but a higher amount will be paid by your insurance plan toward INN services.***

 Example: INN your deductible could be $1500 - plan pays 80% after the deductible is met.

 OON your deductible is $2500 - plan pays 60% after the deductible is met.